 Companies have always gone through technological changes with the times.

-However, the speed of current changes, of new and demanding customer requirements and the rapidly shifting dynamism in the industrial landscape, is enormous.
-It is, therefore — more than ever — time to invest in innovation, to abandon the “never-change-a-running-system” attitude and to take risks and venture into new business areas.
+However, the speed of current changes, new and demanding customer requirements, and the rapidly shifting dynamism in the industrial landscape is enormous.
+It is, therefore — more than ever — time to invest in innovation, to abandon the “never-change-a-running-system” attitude, and to take risks and venture into new business areas.